Unbiased Bike Reviews, Guides & How-To's

 Both of the Diamondback Catch bikes are some of the best full suspension mountain bikes for people who want to ride everything.
 This is true for a few reasons.
-First of all is the fact that it makes use of plus sized wheels with boost hub spacing.
+First of all, is the fact that it makes use of plus-sized wheels with boost hub spacing.

 What does this mean?

-It means that the bike can run wider tires than normal, 3” to be exact.
-This is still much narrower than a fat bike, but allows the bikes to find more grip and ride more easily over harsh terrain than the tires of a normal mountain bike would.
+It means that the bike can run wider tires than normal, 2.8” to be exact.
+This is still much narrower than a fat bike but allows the bikes to find more grip and ride more easily over harsh terrain than the tires of a normal mountain bike would.

-Next on the list of reasons to make this one of the best bikes out there is the 130mm of front and rear travel (suspension).
+Next on the list of reasons to make this one of the best bikes out, there is the 130mm of front and 130mm of rear travel.
 It is not too much that it sacrifices pedaling efficiency, but is enough to eat up most terrain that you will encounter on a trail ride.

 Related: Diamondback mountain bike reviews